craigmckeachie/react-course/labs/ts/T6-TestingForms.md

     });
    ```

+   > Note that enzyme's `ShallowWrapper` objects are immutable and do not update when events are simulated.
+Because of this we need call find again on the root element's wrapper to see the updates.

+   > See the following Github issue for more information: [Shallow does not rerender when props change](https://github.com/airbnb/enzyme/issues/1229).

 1. **Test** that `onSave` is **called** when the `form` is **submitted**.

    #### `src\projects\__tests__\ProjectForm-test.tsx`

    ```ts
    ...

     test('should call onSave when submitted ', () => {
         const formWrapper = wrapper.find('form');
         formWrapper.simulate('submit', { preventDefault: () => {} });